Evansville, Indiana: 20th and 21st centuries

 The Graham brothers, Ray, Robert, and Joseph, got their start with a successful glass factory in Evansville.
 After they sold it in 1907, the glass factory became Libbey-Owens-Ford.
 In 1916, seeing the need for a dependable truck, the Graham brothers entered the truck chassis business.
 Evansville was home to Graham Brothers Trucks from then until 1929.
 The dependability of Graham trucks was due in part to their use of Torbensen internal gear drive rear axles.

 In 1921, after the death of both Dodge brothers, Graham Brothers started selling 1.5-ton pickups through Dodge dealers.
 (Dodge did not manufacture trucks at the time).
 These vehicles had Graham chassis and some Dodge parts.
 Dodge Brothers bought a controlling interest in Graham Brothers in 1925, picking up the rest in 1926.

+In 1920, members of the national Ku Klux Klan were sent to Evansville as part of an attempt to promote the Klan in the North.
+The Evansville branch grew to become one of the largest branches in the state.
+At its peak, there were approximately 85,000 members; 22% of the city's total population.
+Membership declined rapidly after the murder of Madge Oberholtzer.

 The city saw exponential growth in the early twentieth century with the production of lumber and the manufacturing of furniture.
 By 1920, Evansville had more than two dozen furniture companies.
 In the decades of the 1920s and 1930s, city leaders attempted to improve Evansville's transportation position and successfully lobbied to be on the Chicago-to-Miami "Dixie Bee Highway" (U.S. Highway 41).
 A bridge was built across the Ohio River in 1932 and in that same decade steps were taken to develop an airport.